bsnape/bsnape.github.com/_posts/2014/2015-04-07-monitoring-microservices-via-graphite-with-sensu-part-1.md

 ---
 layout: post
-title: "Monitoring Varnish Backends via Graphite with Sensu: Part 1"
+title: "Monitoring Microservices via Graphite with Sensu: Part 1"
 ---

 For the past 2 years I've been been part of the team replacing ITV's legacy systems with microservices hosted in AWS.